thomaspaulin/blog.thomaspaulin.me/content/posts/2021/the-fight-against-link-rot.md

 ## Extracting Links From Articles

 The gist of this step is in the name.
 Find and collate the links present in an article.
-Because the articles use a pre-defined link format, this becomes a matter of parsing the article content.
+Because my posts use a pre-defined link format, this becomes a matter of parsing the article content.

 ## Archiving Links